This guide has been produced for information purposes only. As a mortgage broker, we're not able to offer tax advice.

 There are certain benefits to buying a buy to let through a limited company, you just need to know how to make the most of your investment.

-What Is a Limited Company Buy to Let?
+What Is a Buy to Let Limited Company?

-A limited company buy to let is where you buy and manage a buy to let property through a limited company.
+A buy to let limited company - or limited company buy to let - is where you buy and manage a buy to let property through a limited company.
 This means that rather than an individual owning the property, the company does instead.
-For some higher rate taxpayers holding a buy to let through a limited company can be particularly attractive from a tax efficiency point of view.
+For some higher rate taxpayers holding a buy to let property through a limited company can be particularly attractive from a tax efficiency point of view.

 Note: the Financial Conduct Authority does not regulate some forms of buy to let mortgages.